ENGR 101 | University of Michigan

 The assessment will follow the same format as the practice assessment, so make sure you have looked at that practice assessment at least one day prior to when you plan to take the assessment.

-Assessment Retake
+Assessment Retakes

 As previously stated, our goal with assessments in ENGR 101 is for you to check whether you have a solid understanding of the course material.
 It follows, then, that if you do not have a solid understanding, we want to help get you back on track!